 Do you know a business that has an offer of support for the government?
 The Government has launched a portal for the registration of offers of help, businesses are to use this service to tell us how they might be able to help with the response to coronavirus.
 See more here.
 There is a BEIS Business Support Helpline for any queries: 0300 456 3565.”

-As always, PBC Team stand ready to assist clients as required.
-Please contact email@example.com or 020 7460 5050 for a telephone, Skype or Zoom appointment.
+As always, the PBC team are ready to assist clients as required.
+Please contact firstname.lastname@example.org or 020 7460 5050 for a telephone, Skype, or Zoom appointment.